 6. Duplicate content and SEO

 When we refer to duplicate content in the context of SEO, we have two things in mind - duplicate content in internal page structure and duplicate content of content indexed by Google.
 First of all, you can easily get rid of a duplicate website address by using Google Search Console and creating a 301 redirect for your "www" address to one without "www", or vice versa.
 When you create content for your web page, you should write a unique text which cannot be copied from other sites (especially when they have much better positions than yours).
-In addition, you should take note if the content is not indexed under different URLs (this is crucial for sites which use an internal search tool which also indexes the results).
+In addition, you should take note if the content is not indexed under different URLs (this is crucial for sites that use an internal search tool that also indexes the results).

 7. Cannibalizing key phrases

 The process of cannibalizing key phrases appears when you use one key phrase to optimize several subpages.
 In such a situation, the Google robot chooses one page to index, which often is not the page the website owner would like to see first in the search results.
 This can lead to different pages you own appearing in different page results (as they hinder each other) and the whole search results page position for the website is unstable.
 This is easy to manage by restricting the number of key phrases on a given subpage to those you really wish to see in searches.

 Nowadays, the speed at which the page loads for the user is considered one of the most important aspects of SEO.
 It is easy to see how your page looks in the page speed rankings using the Google PageSpeed Insights tool, which shows you which elements of the website need slight corrections.
 Why is it worth working on this element of the design?